nreaLms/halflife-featureful/README.md

 These should be used with care as they change some fundamental behavior.

-* `use_through_walls` cvar to prevent using things through walls without the need for setting 'Direct Only' flag for entites (probably will be made into compile-time feature).
+* `use_through_walls` cvar to enable/disable using things through walls without the need for setting 'Direct Only' flag for entites (probably will be made into compile-time feature).
 * `use_to_take` cvar to make the player 'use' items and weapons in order to obtain them.
 * `tridepth` cvar for controlling the depth of path triangulations (by default 1, like in Half-Life.
 Maximum is 3).
 * `npc_nearest` cvar for following monsters to let them find the nearest path to the player even if they can't build the path right to the player.